-However — and for all its faults — the film is the last hurrah of horror master Bela Lugosi -- who at 73 and addicted to both morphine and Scotch, still gives the film everything he's got.
-And it's almost enough to make you forget all the things the movie hasn't got ... almost.
-He has one last great moment -- the famous "I have no home" speech that is justly celebrated in Tim Burton's Ed Wood -- when it's impossible not to realize you're in the presence of one of the giants of film.
-For this -- and for the casual insanity of the rest -- it's a kind of classic.
+However — and for all its faults — the film is the last hurrah of horror master Lugosi — who at 73 and addicted to both morphine and Scotch, still gives the film everything he’s got.
+And it’s almost enough to make you forget all the things the movie hasn’t got … almost.
+He has one last great moment — the famous “I have no home” speech that is justly celebrated in Ed Wood — when it’s impossible not to realize you’re in the presence of one of the giants of film.
+For this — and for the casual insanity of the rest — it’s a kind of classic.
 Put is this way — very few people have a clue what the Best Picture Oscar winner for 1955 was, but they probably know Bride of the Monster.
 That’s a cockeyed triumph in itself.